Nelson: The 16 Most Important Steps To Understand The Stock Market

 13) Time Often Does Not Determine the Time Horizon.
 Do you know if you are a trader, short-term investor, long-term investor, or somewhere in between?
 Well, the answer for us isn't quite as simple as you might think.
 Let me explain.

-In a stock market like that of mid-2017, where for example, the average consumer staples stock is trading north of 20 times forward earnings on meager revenue growth (if any at all), it's very difficult to be a long-term holder of stocks as reversion-to-the-mean dynamics could end up becoming extremely painful to one's portfolio.
+In a stock market like that of last year, mid-2017, where for example, the average consumer staples stock was trading north of 20 times forward earnings on meager revenue growth (if any at all), it becomes very difficult to be a long-term holder of stocks as reversion-to-the-mean dynamics could end up becoming extremely painful to one's portfolio.
 A reversion to 15 times forward earnings on these stocks, for example, could wipe out 25% of investor capital and that's if (yes, I said if!) earnings forecasts hold true, which in the event of a stock market decline, it's more likely that consensus numbers are falling, not holding steady.
-That's the risk long-term investors are facing in the market of mid-2017.
+That's the risk long-term investors were facing in the market of mid-2017, and consumer staples stocks have materially underperformed the market since then through mid-2018.

-Fast forward to today (mid-2017) on the other hand, where the stock market has more than tripled from the March 2009 panic bottom, and the long-term picture might be one painted with a very tumultuous environment if stocks do revert to more normalized, long-term tendencies.
+Fast forward to today (mid-2018) on the other hand, where the stock market has more than tripled from the March 2009 panic bottom, and the long-term picture might be one painted with a very tumultuous environment if stocks do revert to more normalized, long-term tendencies.
 So how does this factor into our thinking about the time horizon?
-Well, if we feel strongly that the market is unfairly beating down an equity and we think shares are absurdly undervalued, we might keep that idea open for a long period of time, as in the spirit of Benjamin Graham's value-oriented framework.
-However, if an idea has rapidly converged to our estimate of intrinsic worth or if the idea has generated a tremendous annualized return that is unreasonable not to lock in, then we might consider closing the position.
+Well, if we feel strongly that the market is unfairly beating down a stock and we think shares are absurdly undervalued, we might like the idea over a long period of time, as in the spirit of Benjamin Graham's value-oriented framework.
+However, if an idea has rapidly converged to our estimate of intrinsic worth, or if the idea has generated a tremendous return that is unreasonable not to lock in, then we might consider truncating the originally-expected time horizon.
 We want to be as prudent as possible, and the stock itself, to a degree, and not the passing of time determines whether it is a short-term or long-term holding.

 As investors, the market is often going to tell us when profit taking might be prudent.
 For example, if a stock is purchased at $10 and doubles to fair value in a matter of weeks, an investor may be interested in unloading it for a profit at that time...in a matter of a few weeks...as upside from that point may be rather limited.
 On the other hand, if a stock is purchased at $10 and it takes 10 years for it to double to intrinsic value, the holding period for an investor might be 10 years, if he or she would like to sell at an estimate of intrinsic worth.
 The price-to-fair value equation matters much more in determining the time horizon than the passing of time, per se.
 For example, one wouldn't hold a significantly overpriced stock just for the sake of holding it because they made money too quickly, would they?
 Key takeaway: Think in these terms with respect to the time horizon: price versus fair value, not in increments of time.